Cyprus (European Parliament constituency): 2009

 The 2009 European election was the seventh election to the European Parliament and the second for Cyprus.

 2014

 The 2014 European election was the eighth election to the European Parliament and the third for Cyprus.

 2019

 The 2019 European election was the ninth election to the European Parliament and the fourth for Cyprus.

+2024

+The 2024 European election was the tenth election to the European Parliament and the fifth for Cyprus.